Mariah Gladstone: Early life and education

 Mariah Gladstone was raised in Kalispell, Montana near a Blackfeet reservation by her Cherokee mother and Blackfeet father.
 She is an enrolled member of the Blackfeet and Cherokee tribes.
 Gladstone learned about indigenous food systems, diets and cooking through her grandparents and parents.

 Gladstone studied at Columbia University, New York City, where she earned a degree in environmental engineering.
-She completed a master degree in environmental science at SUNY College of Environmental Science and Forestry, under the mentorship of Robin Wall Kimmerer, author of Braiding Sweetgrass.
+She completed a master's degree in environmental science at SUNY College of Environmental Science and Forestry, under the mentorship of Robin Wall Kimmerer, author of Braiding Sweetgrass.

 Career

 In 2016, Gladstone founded Indigikitchen, an online cooking show focused on reviving indigenous foods and recipes through digital media.
-Her main purpose with this show was to re-indigenize diets through how-to videos using pre-contact ingredients, and traditional Indigenous recipes.
-An aim of the show is to showcase Indigenous peoples' diets that were disrupted by the impacts of colonization.
+The stated purpose of the show is to re-indigenize diets through how-to videos using pre-contact ingredients, and traditional Indigenous recipes.
+The show highlights diets of Indigenous people that were disrupted by the impacts of colonization.
 Indigikitchen is a portmanteau of the words Indigenous, digital, and kitchen.

-Mariah has also received recognition as a "Champion for Change" with the Center for Native American Youth, and the Robert Wood Johnson Foundation.
+Gladstone has received recognition as a "Champion for Change" with the Center for Native American Youth, and the Robert Wood Johnson Foundation.
 She was selected as an MIT Solve Indigenous Communities Fellow.
 She is currently on the board of the Native Youth Food Sovereignty Alliance (NYFSA).

-Gladstone created a project, No Kid Hungry, to incorporate indigenous ingredients and recipes into school lunch programs in Montana.
+Gladstone created the No Kid Hungry project to incorporate indigenous ingredients and recipes into school lunch programs in Montana.